elianalopez/Data-Structures-and-Algorithms-Notes-with-Python/README.md

 <p align="center"><img src="https://github.com/elianalopez/Data-Structures-and-Algorithms-Notes-with-Python/blob/main/Images/Big-O.PNG" width="500" height="400"></p>

+**Note for Big-O**
+As seen in the graph above you can notice that Big-O gives us a tight-upperbound to functions.

 **Note for O(log(n)):**
 Normally logarithmic are typically base 2.
 One thing to think about while looking at a log is, *what must I power my base (of 2) by to get n.* Example on how to solve this problem is down below.
 <p align="center"><img src="https://github.com/elianalopez/Data-Structures-and-Algorithms-Notes-with-Python/blob/main/Images/log.PNG" width="270" height="50"></p>